 Culture plays an extremely relevant role in psychotherapy.
 The likelihood of a person seeking help, available treatments used by mental health professionals, and the outcome of treatment are greatly affected by cultural considerations.

-In a psychotherapeutic relationship, both the therapist's and client's cultures play a role in that dynamic.
-It is important for the therapist or mental health professional to be aware of client's possible cultural differences.
-Most therapists receive training or education on multicultural counseling.
+In a psychotherapeutic relationship, the culture of both therapist and person in therapy play a role in that dynamic.
+It is important for the therapist or mental health professional to be aware of any possible cultural differences of the person in therapy, even when multicultural issues are not a direct focus of the therapy sessions.
+Most therapists receive training or education on cultural competency and multicultural counseling, and therapists who wish to learn more can pursue continuing education.

 Multicultural concerns are increasingly part of the therapeutic education landscape.
 Some therapists get training in multicultural issues in school, and many organizations offer multicultural training in the form of continuing education classes.
 These training sessions can help therapists become more sensitive to the needs of different populations and provide more effective treatment.
 Some common issues therapists will learn about in training and must master to competently aid multicultural people in therapy can include:

-- Different approaches to therapy within different cultures, and the way in which culture can magnify the stigma of mental illness.
+- Different approaches to therapy within different cultures and the ways culture may magnify the stigma of mental illness.

 - Cultural beliefs about mental illness, including spiritual beliefs.
 Using a person's spiritual beliefs as a tool for healing can be helpful.